 We will start by gathering data about the current situation in your chosen bed pools, and hold initial director-level discussions about the acceptable clinical and operational risks caused by insufficient non-elective beds.
 The agenda is:

 2: Perform the initial statistical analyses

-The work continues off-site, to perform the initial statistical analyses and produce bed diagrams showing how risk is currently borne in the organisation’s bed pools, and how that varies at times of high demand.
+We’ll get straight down to business, to perform the initial statistical analyses and produce bed diagrams showing how risk is currently borne in the organisation’s bed pools, and how that varies at times of high demand.

 The scenarios are likely to include:

 As your improvement plans progress, we will be standing by to take in further amendments to the scenarios and assumptions, and send the updated analyses to you for inclusion into further drafts.

 Beds are vital to patient safety and operational effectiveness.